-Parking on a slope is not recommended.
+CAUTION- Parking on a slope is not recommended.
 If, however, you must park on a slope and your vehicle is equipped with an automatic transmission, there are some precautions you should take:

-- Have someone block the wheels once the tow vehicle and trailer are in position and being held by the vehicle's brake. - Next, apply the parking brake and only then move the gear lever into PARK.
-If you move the lever into PARK before blocking the wheels and applying the parking brake, it may be difficult to later shift out of PARK.
+- Turn the wheels of the tow vehicle towards the side of the road away from the center of the road, and apply the parking brake and only then move the gear lever into PARK. - Next, have someone block the wheels once the tow vehicle and trailer are in position and are being held by the vehicle's brake.

+CAUTION-If you move the lever into PARK before blocking the wheels and applying the parking brake, it may be difficult to later shift out of PARK.
 Transmission damage may also occur.